Diet plays an important role in

 contains yeast) and hard alcoholic drinks.

-mind that while the above dietary principals can be
+that while the above dietary principals can be highly

-infection, diet is only a small part of the
+is only a small part of the puzzle.
+The only way to

-way to control and prevent vaginal yeast infection is to
+control and prevent vaginal yeast infection is to tackle

-which is based on taking specific herbal and vitamin
+based on taking specific herbal and vitamin supplements

-supplements while following a complete set of dietary
+while following a complete set of dietary principals,

-Candida control protocols.
-This approach is aimed at
+protocols.
+This approach is aimed at tackling all the

-vaginal yeast infection, and as such can cure
+infection, and as such can cure your medical condition

 effectively.